-The vibrant streets of Bangkok may be chaotic but the capital of Thailand is still an amazing place to visit.
-Among the top tourist destinations in Thailand, Bangkok is also one of the most visited cities in the world.
-Filled with temples, parks, shopping streets and malls, and some far-out nightlife, Bangkok is a buzzing city that will pound your every sense!
-It’s only fitting then, that after spending time in the capital you will want to head somewhere much quieter and relaxing, and the island of Koh Kood is just the place!
+Time to leave the vibrant streets of Bangkok behind for Koh Kood, a laid-back paradise island.
+Bangkok is the most visited city in the world, filled with temples, parks, shopping streets, malls, and nightlife.
+It is a buzzing city that will pound your every sense!
+After spending time in the Thai Capital, you want to head to Koh Kood.
 Situated in the Gulf of Thailand, Koh Kood is the last Thai island before you reach the shores of Cambodia.
-It’s a popular destination for families because it features breathtaking beaches and beautiful scenery, yet there is barely any nightlife unlike many other popular Thai resorts.
-Head to Koh Kood for several days of pure relaxation!
+It is a popular destination for families, with breathtaking beaches and beautiful scenery.
+Unlike many other popular Thai resorts, there is an absence of nightlife on Koh Kood.
+Head there for days of pure relaxation!

 Getting from Bangkok to Koh Kood – The Options